HL7/fhir-gender-harmony/input/pagecontent/model.md

 structures are detailed in separate specifications ([FHIR R5](http://hl7.org/fhir/extensions/extensions-Patient.html), [V2.9.1](https://hl7.org/documentcenter/private/standards/V291_R1_202xmmm.zip), [Representing Sex and Gender in CDA](http://www.hl7.org/permalink/?GenderHarmonyCDAIG), this implementation guide provides specific additional guidance and cross-paradigm use cases.

 In this document, and elsewhere, the phrase “sex or gender” is used to characterize data in which the contextual meaning of the the datum is unclear and its use is an acknowledgement that human discourse regarding this information is often equally unclear.
-Use of this phrase is not intended to mean a unification of information that is more clearly either SPCU or gender identity.
+Use of this phrase is not intended to mean a unification of information that is more clearly either Sex Parameter for Clinical Use (SPCU) or gender identity.

 ### Model Overview